Chicken silhouette

 .PP

-Will show as Words: 3, Characters: 15 in the statusline.
-As the above example shows whitespace and hypens are not included in the character count.
+Will show as Words: 2, Characters: 17 in the statusline.
+As the above example shows whitespace is not included in the character count.
+The mechanism for counting words is not entirely precise and is prone to slight over-counting, this should improve in future versions of vim-groff-viewer.
 Unfortunately the mom macro does not support the wordcount functionality, see Known Issues for more.

 Video demonstration